Seč (Chrudim District): Etymology

-The old Czech word seč is derived from the verb sekat ('cut', 'chop').
+The Old Czech word seč is derived from the verb sekat ('cut', 'chop').
 This word denoted a place cut out in the forest (a glade).

 Geography

 Seč is located about 15 km southwest of Chrudim and 22 km southwest of Pardubice.
-It lies in the Iron Mountains and in the eponymous protected landscape area.
+It lies in the Iron Mountains and in the Železné hory Protected Landscape Area.
 Seč Reservoir is built next to the town on the Chrudimka River.

 History

 The first written mention of Seč is from 1318.
-The settlement was founded during the colonization of the Iron Mountains in the 12th and 13th centuries.
+The settlement was founded during the colonisation of the Iron Mountains in the 12th and 13th centuries.
 In 1499, Seč became a market town, and in 1853, it was promoted to a town.
 It lost the town status in 1954, but regained it in 2007.

 Transport

-There are no railways or major roads passing through the municipality.
+There are no railways or major roads passing through the municipal territory.